Skip to content

 How the Culture Erosion Index Works

-Each signal is weighted by context — a brief gaze aversion during a long meeting is normal; sustained gaze aversion specifically when a particular team member speaks is a red flag.
-The Index tracks these patterns across sessions, surfacing trends that individual observations would miss.
+Each signal is weighted by context.
+A brief gaze aversion during a long meeting is normal; sustained gaze aversion across multiple sessions is more informative.
+The Index tracks frequency and intensity across sessions, surfacing patterns that individual observations would miss.
+It ships with the widest confidence interval of any proprietary score (the largest "we are not certain" tag in the suite) because it integrates the most theoretically-motivated signals.

-The value of culture measurement is intervention timing.
-Traditional approaches — engagement surveys, 360 reviews, exit interviews — capture culture data on quarterly or annual cycles.
-By the time a survey reveals declining engagement, the behavioral patterns driving it have been active for months.
+The value of behavioural measurement is conversation timing.
+Traditional approaches (engagement surveys, 360 reviews, exit interviews) capture culture data on quarterly or annual cycles.
+By the time a survey reveals declining engagement, whatever behaviour was driving it has been active for months.

-The most impactful application is longitudinal comparison.
-After a team intervention (new norms, facilitated conversations, role restructuring), the Culture Erosion Index provides objective evidence of whether the intervention is working — not based on what team members report feeling, but on how their behavior has actually changed.
+The most useful application is longitudinal comparison.
+After a team intervention (new norms, facilitated conversations, role restructuring), the Index provides observable evidence of whether expression patterns have shifted: not whether the team is "fixed," but whether their measurable behaviour has changed.
+That distinction matters.